 One of the most popular free events in Galveston is ArtWalk.
 ArtWalk is an evening of visual arts when galleries and other businesses open their doors on a Saturday night from 6 to 9 p.m. for an opening night reception to show off the works of local and regional as well as national artists.

 Art enthusiasts have the opportunity to browse the walls of 20 to as many as 30 galleries and businesses during the evening.
 Since there are so many to cover, here are some quick tips.

 1. Pick up a brochure so you can check the locations.
-They are available at all of the participating galleries or download from the Galveston Arts Center website at http://www.galvestonartscenter.org/artwalk.html.
-Several of the local magazines will highlights some of the artists featured at ArtWalk which may give you an idea of what you want to see.
+They are available at all of the participating galleries or download from the Galveston Arts Center website at http://www.galvestonartscenter.org/artwalk.php.
+Several local magazines will highlights some of the artists featured at ArtWalk which may give you an idea of what you want to see.

 2. Wear comfortable shoes.
 Heels can be a challenge when you walk on some of the bricked crosswalks on The Strand.
 Plus, you have a lot to cover.